arogozhnikov/einops/README.md

 # einops

-A new flavour of deep learning ops for pytorch, chainer, gluon, tensorflow and others.
+A new flavour of deep learning ops for pytorch, tensorflow, chainer, gluon, and [others](#supported-frameworks).

 ## About